syncfusion-content/winui-docs/winui/TreeGrid/Row_Drag_and_Drop.md

 ### RowDragStarting

-`RowDragStarting`: Occurs when you start to drag the node in treegrid.
+`RowDragStarting`: Occurs when you start to drag the node in the treegrid.
 The `TreeGridRowDragStartingEventArgs` has the following member, which provides information for the `RowDragStarting` event.

 `DraggingNodes`: Gets the TreeNode that contains the data associated when dragging the rows.

-`Cancel` :  Gets and sets a value indicating whether the event is canceled or not.
+`Cancel` :  Gets or sets a value indicating whether the event is canceled or not.

 {% tabs %}
 {% highlight c# %}